genophenoenvo/genophenoenvo.github.io/readthedocs/_sources/README.rst.txt

    .. admonition:: Note

 	 We will be making regular contributions to these materials, and you can suggest new materials.
-If you have ideas or suggestions please email `tswetnam@arizona.edu <mailto:tswetnam@arizona.edu>`_
+If you have ideas or suggestions please submit the issue to GitHub.
 You can also view, edit, and submit contributions on |Github|.

 ********************